tengrommel/example/sys/readme.md

 One parameter will be used to specify the amount of data that you want to read, and the other parameter, which will have the *os.File type, will be used to access the desired file.

+# Reading CSV files
+> CSV files are plain text files with a format

+In this section, you will learn how to read a text file that contains points of a plane which means that each line will contain a pair of coordinates.

+Additionally, you are also going to use an external Go library named Glot, which will will help you to create a plot of points that you read from the CSV file.